soilspectroscopy/ossl-manual/docs/030-database_description.md

 ### k.ext_usda.a1065_mg.kg
 - 📚 Description: Exchangeable or plant available K..
-It can be alternatively described as `Sodium, Extractable, Mehlich3`.
+It can be alternatively described as `Potassium, Extractable, Mehlich3`.
 - 📐 Measurement unit: Imported into the OSSL as `mg.kg`, i.e., miligrams per kilogram of soil.
 - 🔢 Type: numeric.
 - 📖 Example: 47.000000.